 A very short book which does not go into the details e.g. of analog electrical circuits of a cell, but gives useful pragmatic advice and how-to-dos for patching (both single channel and whole-cell).
 Very useful starting point for the beginner.

-- In Labtimes, there’s a 2009 short first-hand report by Steven Buckingham that highlights some of the difficulties of patching and gives precise and concise advice.
+- In Labtimes, there’s a 2009 short first-hand report [the website is no longer online, but you can access it with the waybackmachine link] by Steven Buckingham that highlights some of the difficulties of patching and gives precise and concise advice.

 - The Axon Guide for Electrophysiology & Biophysics Laboratory Techniques